tmcphee/cyberghostvpn/README.md

 docker run -d --net=container:cyberghostvpn other-container
 ```
 Note: If the other containers have exposed ports for example a WEBUI.
 Forward that port in the cyberghostvpn image, add the port to WHITELISTPORTS enviroment variable and set your local lan using NETWORK enviroment variable.
 See `Environment variables` below for details.

+## Selecting a server

+Once the inital setup is made the image will copy a run.sh file into the local volume (config folder).
+Open `run.sh` and edit the command `sudo cyberghostvpn --connect --torrent --country-code NL --wireguard` to the desired.
+Examples:
+- `sudo cyberghostvpn --traffic --country-code CA --wireguard --connect`
+- `sudo cyberghostvpn --streaming 'Netflix US' --country-code US  --wireguard --connect`

+See [GyberGhost selecting a country or single server](https://support.cyberghostvpn.com/hc/en-us/articles/360020673194--How-to-select-a-country-or-single-server-with-CyberGhost-on-Linux) for more details

 ## Environment variables